Radoslaw-Wolnik/Trip-Planning-Full-Stack/README.md

 ------------------------------------
 ## Contributing
 This project is primarily a personal learning exercise.
 However, if you spot any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

 If you'd like to contribute:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes using conventional commit messages
+4. Run tests: npm test
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push to the branch (git push origin feature/AmazingFeature)
-5. Open a Pull Request
+6. Open a Pull Request

-Please note that as this is a personal learning project, there might be some delay before branches being merged.
+We use Git for version control and follow the GitFlow workflow.
+Please ensure your code adheres to the project's coding standards and conventions.

+Your pull requests will be reviewed, and there may be a delay in merging due to the personal nature of this project.
+However, we appreciate all contributions that help improve the codebase and enhance the learning experience.

 ## Licence
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+## Project Status and Roadmap

+Current Status: In active development

+Roadmap:
+- Implement user dashboard
+- Add trip statistics and analytics
+- Integrate with more external APIs for place information
+- Improve mobile responsiveness

+## Reporting Issues

+If you encounter any bugs or have feature requests, please open an issue on the GitHub repository.
+Provide as much detail as possible, including steps to reproduce the issue and your environment details.

+## External Services

+This project relies on the following external services:
+- Google Maps API for place selection and mapping
+- Brevo for email services

+Please ensure you have the necessary API keys and configurations for these services when setting up the project.

 ## TODO:
 - [ ] deployment
-- [ ] readme frontend

 - [ ] how to build only one container
 - [ ] change names of containers and mby links (localhost to server, client etc)